Cody-Howell/AccountAuthenticator/AccountAuthenticator/README.md

 ## Changelog

+3.0.1 - Beta (11/19/25)

+- Changed into a concurrent dictionary for the lookups

 3.0 - Beta (9/18/25)

 Version 3 came *way* faster than I wanted.
 I'll be sitting in beta for a few months so I reduce the chance